dchenk/click-to-tweet/readme.txt

 === Click To Tweet ===
 Tags: click to tweet, clicktotweet, clicktotweet.com, tweet, twitter, twitter plugin, social media, share Requires at least: 3.4
-Tested up to: 4.9.6
+Tested up to: 5.0
-Stable tag: 2.0.14
+Stable tag: 3.0.0
-Contributors: clicktotweet
+Contributors: clicktotweet, widerwebs

 Easily design and insert "click to tweet" boxes in your blog posts that make it easy for your readers to tweet your content, images and links back to your blog.
 For extended tracking and other features, link your account with your free ClickToTweet.com account.

 == Description ==

-**Click to Tweet: The #1 WordPress Plugin for Twitter**
+**Click to Tweet: A Plugin for Twitter boxes**

 Click to Tweet is the easiest way to promote your content and encourage your audience to share it on Twitter through active prompts and optimal usability.